MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 #### <a name="autoreserve"></a>Auto reserve
  The one-off payment without swipe is sent directly to app.
 There is no landing page.
 If the payment is successful, then a push message is shown that the One-off without swipe/confirmation was successful.

-It is already a reservation receipt.
-When using one-off without swipe, the sliding part is omited. in this case, everything goes very fast.
-Then merchant can capture.
-There might be issues with card, nemID and the user will get a push message about the failed payment. until then it is just a reserved payment.
-If the card is expired, we need to tell the user that.
-If it is failed, it can have a time gap.
 One Off without swipe is valid for One-Offs without new agreement.

+When using one-off without swipe, the sliding part is omited.
+Please note, that there might be issues with card, nemID and the user will get a push message about the failed payment.
+But until then, it is just a reserved payment.
+Therefore, there is a possibility of a time gap.

 Merchants who wants to use  `auto_reserve` field  feature, must apply for this in regards to the onboarding of Subscriptions.
 Merchants cannot use this feature without being pre-approved to do so.